NightSky71/Elemental-Words/README.md

 There is a potential optimisation that can be made with substrings that crop up more than once.
 - For example the elmental words that make up `ack` in `snack` will be calculated twice.
-So perhaps the algorithm can record the elemental words for the substring `ack` into a dictionary to used again later
+So perhaps the algorithm can record the elemental words for the substring `ack` into a dictionary to be used again later